Updated: May 4, 2022

 Mr. G.’s “BANANO Store” opens every Friday at the end of every week, and the store accepts $BAN in exchange for various popular items and privileges.
 It offers something for everybody to enjoy, and the selection is always changing:

-- candy, chocolate, and other sweets
+- extra gym time - extra time outside - candy, chocolate, and other sweets

 - board games